 Because of that, if your business has some form of positive environmental impact, you’ll be better able to attract and keep better candidates for positions in your company.
 With that in mind, you’ll have less employee turnover, and you’ll end up needing to replace employees a lot less often.

 According to some studies, about two-thirds of people said that being environmentally friendly in the workplace was important to them, meaning that if you don’t have any procedures in place to help the environment, you could risk ending up alienating the majority of your workforce.
 Because of that, you may end up losing top talent to many of your competitors.

 Everybody wants their business to stand out, and not in a negative way.
 Because more and more businesses are going green, if you don’t catch up, you end up needing to play catch up with many of your competitors.

 According to several studies, many small businesses that went green ended up getting a bigger market share than competitors that didn’t, and a lot of that was down to the fact that they went green.
 According to these reports, almost 80% of these small businesses said that going green had an extremely positive effect on their business.

 These businesses also saw extreme growth once they became green, with a vast amount of that growth being solely down to their environmental initiatives.
 While many of these studies were conducted with larger companies and international brands, many small businesses also saw similar growth after they became more environmentally friendly.

 It’s More Efficient

 Going green has also been shown to make many businesses more efficient, with one of the key areas being in a major reduction of energy usage.
-Even simply turning off lights and other electronic devices when they’re not in use is not only environmentally friendly, but will end up having an extremely positive impact on your electricity consumption, not to mention your bills.
+Even simply turning off lights and other electronic devices when they’re not in use is not only environmentally friendly but will end up having an extremely positive impact on your electricity consumption, not to mention your bills.

 With all of that in mind, what kind of business owner wouldn’t want to go green?
-Between lower taxes, higher profit margins, and a happier workforce, many businesses will have everything they need in order to make their businesses successful.
+Between lower taxes, higher profit margins, and a happier workforce, many businesses will have everything they need to make their businesses successful.